 customers_idcolumn (foreign key)

-orders_products"link" table that will store which product included in which order (as well as additional information could be stored like ordered amount and price)
+orders_products"link" table that will store which product is included in which order (as well as storing additional information like ordered amount and price)

 Design your database to be in normal form using some formal rules like:

-- each field should be used to store single value
+- Each field should be used to store a single value

-- if more than one value must be stored - move to a separate table with proper relationship type
+- If more than one value must be stored in a single field - move such values to a separate "sub-table" with proper relationship type

 Note, in some cases, it's worth denormalizing DB structure (for example to increase performance), but that's out of the scope of this article.

-There are several recommendations about standard fields/columns and standard names:
+Below there are just several recommendations and best practices from our experience about standard fields/columns and standard names:

 id- first field should be an auto-incremental field with a simple "id" name.
 It should also be a